Graduate Students

 Background: Sydni graduated from the George Washington University Honors Program with a BA in Psychological & Brain Sciences and Criminal Justice in 2022.
 As an undergraduate, she was named a Luther Rice Research Fellow and was awarded the Sigelman Undergraduate Research Enhancement Award for her work with the GW Visual Cognition Lab under Dr. Stephen Mitroff.
 Sydni’s honors thesis investigated the differences in participant visual search performance, self-reported individual differences, and study compliance pre- and peri-COVID-19.
 Following graduation, Sydni served as a Junior Lecturer in the Department of Psychological & Brain Sciences at Johns Hopkins University.

-Current research: Sydni is interested broadly interested in the intersection of attention, spatial cognition, and individual differences.
-She has also been studying Cognitive Enhancement in collaboration with the Center for Applied Brain and Cognitive Sciences.
+Current research: Sydni is broadly interested in the intersection of attention, spatial cognition, and individual differences.
+She has also been studying Cognitive Enhancement and Neuromodulation in collaboration with the Center for Applied Brain and Cognitive Sciences.

 Email